STRML/wayback-machine-machine/USAGE.md

 Notes
 -----

+If you liked this project and have feedback or bugs to report, please contact me at sam@tixelated.com or on GitHub at **github.com/STRML/wayback-machine-machine**

 The proxy server is now running.
 Press CTRL-C to exit.

-If you liked this project and have feedback or bugs to report, please contact me at sam@tixelated.com or on the GitHub issues page at github.com/STRML/wayback-machine-machine.